Digital identity system

 - all participants can operate in a trusted, sustainable and coherent digital identity system in New Zealand.

-- An information provider such as government, a bank, an individual or utility company, supplies the user’s information they hold to the user.
+- An information provider that holds the user’s information, such as government, a bank, an individual or utility company, supplies the user’s information.

-- The relying party receives the information from the infrastructure provider.
-The user can access the service or complete the transaction from the relying party.
+- A facilitation provider helps the user to share their credential, and access the service or complete the transaction with the relying party.